Blindsided at first, hockey writer Sarah McLellan stitches together new normal for now

 Earlier that day, on March 5, was the first time I felt the threat of the coronavirus.

-Hours before the Wild was scheduled to start a three-game road trip in California, the county where the Sharks play recommended postponing or canceling mass gatherings and large community events amid more confirmed cases of coronavirus.
+Hours before the Wild was scheduled to start a three-game road trip in California, Santa Clara County — the county where the Sharks play — recommended postponing or canceling mass gatherings and large community events amid more confirmed cases of coronavirus.

 The news blindsided me.